AveryCaldwell/WearYouWander/README.md

 Weather API: https://www.visualcrossing.com/resources/documentation/weather-api/timeline-weather-api/

-### 💾 Usage
+### 👤 User Experience
-When a user clicks on the first link below they are brought to a page resembling the following screenshot, and they are able to then select a clothing style, select dates they wish to dress for, and input a location.
+- When a user clicks on the first link below they are brought to a page resembling the following screenshot, and they are able to then select a clothing style, select dates they wish to dress for, and input a location.
-The user will then be presented with the current weather conditions for the searched for location aswell as 6 photo suggestions of clothing suitable for that weather.
+- The user will then be presented with the current weather conditions for the searched for location aswell as 6 photo suggestions of clothing suitable for that weather.

 ### 📸 Screenshot:
 ![](./Assets/img/landingPage.png)